parasmotwani/llama_practice/README.md

   !huggingface-cli login

 # **Important Note:** -
+1.)
 Access Requirement: LLaMA 3.2 1B is a gated repository.
 Ensure you request and receive access from Hugging Face; otherwise, the model will throw an error.
+2.)
+Change your runtime from CPU too T4 GPU in colab.